 Submission guidelines for the Saker blog.

 The Saker blog is not a news aggregation website, at least not as a rule.
-While I have special arrangements made with a very short list of authors (currently Jeff J. Brown, Pepe Escobar and Alexander Mercouris), I do not, as a rule, re-post materials already posted elsewhere on the Internet.
+While I have special arrangements made with a very short list of authors, I do not, as a rule, re-post materials already posted elsewhere on the Internet.
 I try to post exclusively original materials, at least in the ‘analyses’ and the ‘guest posts’ sections (the “war news” and “watch list” sections are specifically designed to repost external videos or documents which we find on the Internet, but not specifically submitted to us).

 You are welcome to write under your name or under a pen name/alias.
 If you want, you can add a recent photo of you.
 If you rather not, then I encourage you to chose any image/symbol/photo/picture/